joshhager04/Agario/README.md

-15   | NoCollision Teams            | Same as Teams mode but no collision between teammates 16   | NoCollision TeamZ            | Same as Team Z mode but no collision between teammates 17   | NoCollision TeamX            | Same as Team X mode but no collision between teammates 18   | Leap                         | Where you leap instead of split, made by Ogarplus 20   | Rainbow FFA                  | Hint: Use "Acid Mode" in the custom client's settings 22   | BlackHole                    | Normal FFA but with one big black hole
+15   | NoCollision Teams            | Same as Teams mode but no collision between teammates 16   | NoCollision TeamZ            | Same as Team Z mode but no collision between teammates 17   | NoCollision TeamX            | Same as Team X mode but no collision between teammates 18   | Leap                         | Where you leap instead of split (made by Ogarplus) 20   | Rainbow FFA                  | Where every entity gets rainbow effect.
+Hint: Use "Acid Mode" in the custom client's settings
+22   | BlackHole                    | Normal FFA but with one big black hole in the middle of the map.

 ## Chat Commands
 The available in-game chat commands.

  Command                      | Usage
 ------------------------------|-----------------------------------------------------------------------------------------------